needle-mirror/com.unity.transport/Documentation~/samples-usage.md

-# Sample projects
+# Using sample projects

 The Unity Transport package comes with a `Samples` folder containing simple assembly definitions and associated scenes that serve to illustrate basic aspects of the library.

+These samples can be imported through the package manager window, when selecting the Unity Transport package.
+The pane on the right with the package's details contains a section with all the samples.

+The following samples are provided with the package:

+## SimpleClientServer

+Contains the code for the [documentation section](client-server-simple.md) about creating a simple client and server.

+## JobifiedClientServer

+Contains the code for the [documentation section](client-server-jobs.md) about creating a jobified client and server.

 ## Ping

 Implements a simple ping/pong service.
-Correlating client and server behaviours are supplied for two scenarios.
-In the first scenario with `PingMainThreadServerBehaviour` and `PingMainThreadClientBehaviour`, the peers are implemented to process messages in the main thread only.
-In the second scenario covered by `PingServerBehaviour` and `PingClientBehaviour` the code shows how to take advantage of the Burst compiler and the job system.
+The code shows how to take advantage of the Burst compiler and the job system.

-## Pipeline

-This sample shows how to define pipeline stages as described in [Pipelines](pipelines-usage.md).
-The code demonstrates a pipeline definition for unreliable sequenced delivery based on a default `UDPNetworkInterface`.

-**Note**: Consider using pipeline stages carefully as depending on the underlying `NetworkInterface` used certain pipeline configurations cannot add value to the quality of service and might in fact be detrimental.
-For example, it makes sense to have a pipeline stage for unreliable sequenced delivery over a `UDPNetworkInterface` but over a `WebSocketNetworkInterface` it will only incur overhead try to offer something that the underlying network interface already provided.

 ## RelayPing

-This is re-write of the [Ping](#ping) sample mentioned above that uses the [Unity Relay Service](https://unity.com/products/relay) to connect players.
-The code demonstrates how to manipulate and pass custom [Network Settings](network-settings.md) to a network driver.
+This is re-write of the 'Ping' sample mentioned above that uses the [Unity Relay service](https://unity.com/products/relay) to connect players.